-1. "Eligible Participant'" includes:

-- (i) any employee (whether full-time or part-time) of the Company, any of its subsidiaries or any entity ("Invested Entity") in which any member of the Group holds any equity interest; - (ii) any directors (including non-executive directors and independent non-executive directors) of the Company, any of its subsidiaries or any Invested Entity; - (iii) any supplier of goods or services to any member of the Group or any Invested Entity; - (iv) any customer of any member of the Group or any Invested Entity; - (v) any person or entity that provides research, development or other technological support to any member of the Group or any Invested Entity; - (vi) any shareholder of any member of the Group or any Invested Entity or any holder of any securities issued by any member of the Group or any Invested Entity; - (vii) any adviser (professional or otherwise), consultant, individual or entity who in the opinion of the Directors has contributed or will contribute to the growth and development of any member of the Group; and - (viii) any other group or class of participants who have contributed or may contribute by way of joint venture, business alliance or other business arrangement to the development and growth of the Group, - 2.
+- 1. "Eligible Participant'" includes: - (i) any employee (whether full-time or part-time) of the Company, any of its subsidiaries or any entity ("Invested Entity") in which any member of the Group holds any equity interest; - (ii) any directors (including non-executive directors and independent non-executive directors) of the Company, any of its subsidiaries or any Invested Entity; - (iii) any supplier of goods or services to any member of the Group or any Invested Entity; - (iv) any customer of any member of the Group or any Invested Entity; - (v) any person or entity that provides research, development or other technological support to any member of the Group or any Invested Entity; - (vi) any shareholder of any member of the Group or any Invested Entity or any holder of any securities issued by any member of the Group or any Invested Entity; - (vii) any adviser (professional or otherwise), consultant, individual or entity who in the opinion of the Directors has contributed or will contribute to the growth and development of any member of the Group; and - (viii) any other group or class of participants who have contributed or may contribute by way of joint venture, business alliance or other business arrangement to the development and growth of the Group, - 2.
+As at 31 March 2024, no share options have been granted to any related entities participants and service providers (as defined in the GEM Listing Rules), and no person has been granted share options in excess of the 1% individual limit. - 3.
 The subscription price for shares under the Share Option Scheme will be a price determined by our Directors, but shall not be less than the highest of (i) the closing price of the shares as stated in the Stock Exchange's daily quotations sheet on the date of the offer of grant; (ii) the average closing price of the shares as stated in the Stock Exchange's daily quotations sheet for the five trading days immediately preceding the date of the offer of grant; and (iii) the nominal value of a share.